Mulla Powinda: Clash with the British

 However, Bruce knew it would be difficult to handle the tribes.
 Unlike Balochistan; where sardars wield the power, whereas in the Mahsud and Wazir tribes had power in the Jirga; where every single youth was an important member.
 As soon as Bruce was appointed, a group of five Wazirs assassinated the British officer in charge of the constructions and communications department.
 Bruce pressured the Maliks to bring forward the accused in a Jirga and punish them.
 The Mahsud tribe yielded under pressure and brought forward the five accused.
 They were each given seven years imprisonment.

 When Mulla Powindah learned of this, he understood it as an act of submitting to the authority of the British.
 He announced that no one was to carry out this punishment.
 At this, the public surrounded the abodes of each of the Maliks who had announced the punishment.
 Three of them were executed for treason and the other two vanished fearing their lives.
 Along with this, Mulla Powinda also sent a letter to the political agent Mr. Brucc through his trusted nephew Mulla Abdul Hakeem.
 In the letter, he told the Political Agent to release the five tribesmen.
 At the time of receiving the letter.
 Mr. Bruce was again planning to recapture areas outside Wana.
 In the same letter Mulla Powinda also told him to stay clear of Wana.

 As expected, Bruce did not pay much attention to these warnings and sent an insulting reply to Mulla Powinda.
 After the failure of these peace talks, Mulla Powinda decided to inflict a sudden strike on the British to convince them to take him seriously.

 Early morning on 2 November 1894, the British officers were still asleep in the Wana cantonment.
-Suddenly, a Lashkar of Mahsud aroe wrMujahideen organized by Mullah Powinda made a surprise attack.
+Suddenly, a Lashkar of Mahsud Mujahideen organized by Mullah Powinda made a surprise attack.
 Such was the ferocity and quickness of the strike that the British forces couldn't make proper decisions on how to react.